 Please note that you should never self-prescribe TCM ingredients.
 A TCM ingredient is almost never eaten on its own but as part of a formula containing several ingredients that act together.
 Please consult a professional TCM practitioner, they will be best able to guide you.

 Preparation: Cut the flower bud, remove impurities and dry.

 Main actions according to TCM*: Clears Liver Heat and brightens the eyes.

 Buddleia flowers also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like buddleia flowers tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such buddleia flowers are thought to target the Liver.
-In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.